xsolla/xsolla-launcher-build/README.md

   ]
 }
 ```
-After you complete settings in the **local_theme.json** file, please generate a new Xsolla Launcher installer to apply changes and test it locally.
+After you complete settings in the **local_theme.json** file, please [generate](https://developers.xsolla.com/doc/launcher/#guides_launcher_generate_archive_installation_file) a new Xsolla Launcher installer to apply changes and test it locally.
 </details>

 ## Steps to Update Launcher

 1. Download updates from this repository.
-2. [Customize](https://developers.xsolla.com/doc/launcher/#guides_launcher_ui_customization) the updated Launcher part if needed.
+2. [Customize](#customizing-launcher-ui) the updated Launcher part if needed.
 3. Launch the **scripts/win/deploy.bat** script.
-4. Upload the Launcher build archive to your Publisher Account so that updates are automatically delivered to users.
+4. Upload the Launcher build archive to your Publisher Account > Launcher settings > **General settings > Customiza Launcher** so that updates are automatically delivered to users.